Updated: November 21st, 2014

-110 Flame and fire and tattoo brushes for Photoshop CC CS4 CS2 CS5 CS6 CS1 CS3 Elements PSP Pages GIMP includes many different tattoo dabs, basic, , curved, extreme strokes, tribal and many more.
+110 Flame and fire and tattoo brushes for Photoshop CC CS4 CS2 CS5 CS6 CS1 CS3 Elements PSP Pages GIMP includes many different tattoo dabs, basic, curved, extreme strokes, tribal and many more.
 Load the via the presets palette and the edit preset manager menu.
 Once loaded, strokes can be re-colored, modified, used on layers, exported to other applications, combined in millions of ways and much more.
 All are by graphicxtras.com / Andrew Buckle.
-300 DPI format mixed sizes of designs.
+300 DPI format mixed sizes.
+On purchase, you receive the ABR and PNG as well as documention and gallery and serial.
+FREE sampler to download

 Commercial use, royalty free